Environmental Initiatives

 The flight phase in which an aircraft can reduce fuel consumption the most is the "cruise section," but because FDA's average flight time is short at 75 minutes, the "cruise section" alone is not enough to reduce fuel consumption and CO2 emissions.
 For this reason, as shown in the figure, we are working on various measures for the entire flight, including "takeoff and climb," "descent and approach," and even "taxiing."
 Here are some of these measures.

-Since the actual operating environment (weather conditions, air traffic congestion, etc.) is constantly changing and it is difficult to uniquely determine the optimal conditions for reducing fuel consumption and CO2 emissions, we use a flight simulator to consider measures.
+The actual operating environment (weather conditions, air traffic congestion, etc.) is constantly changing, making it difficult to uniquely determine the optimal conditions for reducing fuel consumption and CO2 emissions.
+Therefore, we use a flight simulator to consider measures.

 [Calculating the flight speed that provides the best fuel efficiency when flying into a headwind]